 - White-clawed crayfish

-A Natural England Mitigation licence is required where disturbance of European protected species cannot feasibly be avoided during development.
+For projects where the disturbance of protected species cannot feasibly be avoided it may be necessary to obtain a European Protected Species Licence (EPSL) for those species that are covered under European legislation (e.g. bats, great crested newts, dormice, otters) or Natural England licences to disturb or destroy a badger sett.
 Wild Service’s ecologists are highly experienced at delivering these licences and helping our clients through this process.

 BREEAM and Code for Sustainable Homes